 - The database of electoral recommendations developed under the regional action, proved to be particularly useful to gather information on the state of play of implementation of recommendations and will be continued outside this action as part of ODIHR work; - The translation of the ODIHR Handbook on the Follow-up of Electoral Recommendations allowed beneficiaries access to a useful tool for following up on ODIHR's technical advice.
-The translation of other thematic handbooks will be envisioned under this action; - Regional sharing has not been realised to its full potential and will be increased; - Cooperation and communication with EU Delegations/Office and OSCE Field Operations will be intensified by the establishment of a coordination mechanism consisting of annual meetings in each beneficiary to be organised by the implementing partner and involving EU Delegations/Office, OSCE offices, and other counterparts, as relevant, and; - ODIHR's presence in the targeted IPA II beneficiaries has proved to be essential to ensure that the implementation and follow up of electoral recommendations remain high in the political agenda of the Western Balkans.
+The translation of other thematic handbooks will be envisioned under this action; - Regional sharing has not been realised to its full potential and will be increased; - Cooperation and communication with EU Delegations/Office and OSCE Field Operations will be intensified by the establishment of a coordination mechanism consisting of annual meetings in each beneficiary to be hosted by EU Delegations/Office, and; - ODIHR's presence in the targeted IPA II beneficiaries has proved to be essential to ensure that the implementation and follow up of electoral recommendations remain high in the political agenda of the Western Balkans.

-9 Section II.2.B of the 2002 Council or Europe's Venice Commission Code of Good Practice in Electoral Matters recommends that, in order to guarantee the stability of the law, the fundamental elements of electoral law should, in principle, not be open to amendment in the year before an election.
+&lt;sup>9 Section II.2.B of the 2002 Council or Europe's Venice Commission Code of Good Practice in Electoral Matters recommends that, in order to guarantee the stability of the law, the fundamental elements of electoral law should, in principle, not be open to amendment in the year before an election.